-5.37.
-For facilities in category I or II, arrangements shall be made for effectively making decisions on and taking urgent and early protective actions and other response actions off the site in order to achieve the goals of emergency response, on the basis of a graded approach and in accordance with the protection strategy.
-The arrangements shall be made with account taken of the uncertainties in and limitations of the information available when protective actions and other response actions have to be taken to be effective, and shall include the following:

-- 9 (a) The specification of off-site emergency planning zones and distances for which arrangements 10 shall be made at the preparedness stage for taking protective actions and other response actions 11 effectively.
-These emergency planning zones and distances shall be contiguous across national 12 borders, where appropriate, and shall include: - (i) A precautionary action zone (PAZ), for facilities in category I, for which arrangements shall be made for taking urgent protective actions and other response actions, before any significant release of radioactive material occurs, on the basis of conditions at the facility (i.e. conditions leading to the declaration of a general emergency; see para.
+- 5.36.
+For facilities in category I or II, arrangements shall be made for effectively making decisions on and taking urgent and early22 protective actions and other response actions off the site in order to achieve the goals of emergency response, on the basis of a graded approach and in accordance with the protection strategy.
+The arrangements shall be made with account taken of the uncertainties in and limitations of the information available when protective actions and other response actions have to be taken to be effective, and shall include the following: - (a) The specification of off-site emergency planning zones and distances23 for which arrangements shall be made at the preparedness stage for taking protective actions and other response actions effectively.
+These emergency planning zones and distances shall be contiguous across national borders, where appropriate, and shall include: - (i) A precautionary action zone (PAZ), for facilities in category I, for which arrangements shall be made for taking urgent protective actions and other response actions, before any significant release24 of radioactive material occurs, on the basis of conditions at the facility (i.e. conditions leading to the declaration of a general emergency; see para.
 5.14), in order to avoid or to minimize severe deterministic effects. - (ii) An urgent protective action planning zone (UPZ), for facilities in category I or II, for which arrangements shall be made to initiate urgent protective actions and other response actions, if possible before any significant release of radioactive material occurs, on the basis of conditions at the facility (i.e. conditions leading to the declaration of a general emergency; see para.
-5.14), and after a release occurs, on the basis of monitoring and assessment of the radiological situation off the site, in order to reduce the risk of stochastic effects.
-Any such
+5.14), and after a release occurs, on the basis of monitoring and assessment of the radiological situation off the site, in order to reduce the risk of stochastic effects25.
+Any such actions shall be taken in such a way as not to delay the implementation of precautionary urgent protective actions and other response actions within the precautionary action zone.

-&lt;sup>22 Although defined under this overarching requirement, emergency planning zones and distances are applicable for both urgent and early protective actions and other response actions.
+22 Although defined under this overarching requirement, emergency planning zones and distances are applicable for both urgent and early protective actions and other response actions.
 Within emergency planning zones the main focus is on taking precautionary urgent and urgent protective actions and other response actions.
 However, within emergency planning distances urgent decisions may be warranted, as a precaution, to prevent inadvertent ingestion and to restrict the consumption of food, milk and drinking water that may be directly contaminated and consumed following a significant release of radioactive material into the environment.

-&lt;sup>23 The off-site emergency planning zones and distances may differ from those specified provided that, at the preparedness stage, such areas and distances are designated and arrangements are made to effectively take precautionary urgent, urgent and early protective actions and other response actions within these areas and distances in order to achieve the goals of emergency response.
+23 The off-site emergency planning zones and distances may differ from those specified provided that, at the preparedness stage, such areas and distances are designated and arrangements are made to effectively take precautionary urgent, urgent and early protective actions and other response actions within these areas and distances in order to achieve the goals of emergency response.

-&lt;sup>24 A significant release of radioactive material is a radioactive release that warrants taking protective actions or other response actions off the site.
+24 A significant release of radioactive material is a radioactive release that warrants taking protective actions or other response actions off the site.

-&lt;sup>25 Taking actions within the urgent protective action planning zone in order to reduce the risk of stochastic effects would not mean that no severe deterministic effects could be observed within the urgent protective action planning zone.
+25 Taking actions within the urgent protective action planning zone in order to reduce the risk of stochastic effects would not mean that no severe deterministic effects could be observed within the urgent protective action planning zone.
 However, severe deterministic effects are most likely to occur within the precautionary action zone.